IamLiesa/blog_21moves/content/blog/the-ultimate-bosu-ball-workout-guide.md

 {{% chapter_header "Bosu Ball workout routine" "workoutRoutine" %}}

 A Bosu Ball is the perfect tool to train every part of your body.
-In this section, I want to present five different type of Bosu Ball workouts: a Bosu Ball full body workout, a Bosu Ball cardio workout, an upper body Bosu Ball workout, a workout for your glutes and a Bosu Ball workout for abs.
+In this section, I want to present five different type of Bosu Ball workouts: a Bosu Ball full body workout, a Bosu Ball cardio workout, a Bosu Ball upper body workout, a Bosu Ball workout for your glutes and a Bosu Ball workout for abs.

-{{% sub_chapter_header "Bosu Ball full body workout exercises" "fullBodyWorkout" %}}
+{{% sub_chapter_header "Bosu Ball total body workout exercises" "fullBodyWorkout" %}}

 If you only have 30 minutes of time to complete your workout, use the Bosu Ball full body workout to burn calories.
 You may even want to include a few cardio sequences like burpees or skipping into your workout to really get your heart rate up.
 Do three sets of each move and repeat them 12 to 15 times.